elainebroche-dev/ms1-thrive/README.md

 ebr : to be written / amended

 1. [Google Fonts:](https://fonts.google.com/)
-    - Google fonts were used to import the ?????  ebr: to be written font into the style.css file which is used on all pages throughout the project.
+    - Google fonts were used to import the "Roboto Condensed" and "Open Sans" fonts into the style.css file which are used on all pages throughout the project.
 2. [Font Awesome:](https://fontawesome.com/)
     - Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
 3. [Git](https://git-scm.com/)